 Maestro Vernon also conducted the McGill Orchestra in acclaimed performances at Carnegie Hall, Lincoln Center, Roy Thomson Hall, the National Arts Centre in Ottawa, Le Grand Théâtre de Québec, and Montréal's Place des Arts.
 Broadcasts of Britten's War Requiem and Mahler's Symphony No. 9 were part of an ongoing association between the McGill Orchestra and CBC/Radio Canada brokered by Maestro Vernon during his professorship.
 The McGill Orchestra's recording of Korngold's Symphony in F#, recorded live in Carnegie Hall in 1990, was nominated for a Juno Award.
 The 1997 film McGill, Mahler, Montreal was broadcast nationally on Bravo and on CBC.

 In February 2008, Mr. Vernon was presented with the Order of Canada, in recognition of his work in expanding professional opera in Canada and his commitment to young musicians.
 Timothy Vernon is also a recipient of Opera Canada's 2005 Ruby Award as Opera Builder and The Queen Elizabeth II Diamond Jubilee Medal.
+In 2013, Royal Roads University Royal Roads University awarded him an honorary degree In recognition of his strong leadership in and contributions to Canada's cultural scene.
 He continues to bring to Pacific Opera Victoria a unique vision that has engaged the community and made POV a nationally recognized symbol of artistic excellence.